Mailman (City Letter Carrier)

 How long does a postal carrier have to deliver bulk mail?We mail a time sensitive local newspaper.
 It is taking 10 days before being delivered.there is no direct answer from local postmaster or carrier.
 How many days to deliver bulk mail?

-Asked by Georgia about 10 years ago
+Asked by Georgia over 10 years ago

 I don't know the answer to this question.
 In the PO where I work, the supervisors manage when bulk mail is distributed for delivery and we will deliver it on that day unless there is some extenuating circumstance why we can't.
 I notice that most bulk mail that comes to our PO is usually delivered within 3-4 days, often earlier.
 10 days seems like an awfully long time for bulk mail to be sitting around no matter the time sensitivity or not.
 When your mailing is given to a BMEU (Bulk Mail Entry Unit), do they have any straight answer either?
 I agree that this is poor service if you can't get any range of time or reason why it's taking so long to be delivered.
 I do acknowledge that bulk mailings do get put to the bottom of the list as far as priority of which class of mail to deliver, but there isn't a huge amount of First-Class Mail and Periodical mail to go through that a bulk mailing should take so long.
 I'm just speaking from the perspective of where I work and can't really comment on the operations of another post office.